Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return { messageType, messageLength, flags, sessionIdHex, payload };

-The above pattern returns a payload view.
-If callers retain those views for about a second while processing 1000 messages/sec with 1MB payloads, they can retain roughly 1000MB of backing memory.
+This parser returns a payload view.
+If callers retain those views for about one second while processing 1000 messages per second with 1MB payloads, they can retain roughly 1000MB of backing memory.

-The tighter parser uses offset-based read methods directly on the main buffer, then returns views only for fields whose bytes the caller may need:
+A tighter parser reads primitive fields directly from the main buffer by offset.
+It only returns views for fields whose bytes the caller may need to inspect -

 function parseMessageWithViews(buffer) {